-Join us for our newest creation in Italy—a hiker’s journey along the Apennines, a long sweeping chain of mountains that form the spine of the Italian Peninsula.
-Our adventure—Part I of a fantastic journey from Liguria to Rome (Part II will bring us all the way to Calabria)—is the happy invention of veteran WT Trip Leader Gianluca Canalicchio, who never tires of exploring his native country and sharing its delights with our travelers.
+Join us on our hiker’s journey along the Apennines, the long sweeping chain of mountains that form the spine of the Italian Peninsula.
+Our adventure—Part I of a fantastic journey from Liguria to Rome (Part II brings us all the way to Calabria)—is the happy invention of veteran WT Trip Leader Gianluca Canalicchio, who never tires of exploring his native country and sharing its delights with our travelers.
 Our hikes begin at the edge of the sea in the famed Cinque Terre, and bring us up into verdant mountains, through three national parks, and six different regions of Italy—each with their own distinctive cuisines and wines!
 We’ll hike along old Roman roads, through the famed marble quarries of Carrara, and on forested trails leading to summits with glorious views.
 A special treat is a stay at a historic mountain lodge set atop an eerily beautiful plateau in the Gran Sasso Massif, our gateway for hikes to the highest peaks of the Apennines.
 Along the way, we experience villages and towns that for centuries have been the keepers of local traditions.
 Amatrice, home of the renowned spaghetti all’Amatriciana; historic Fiesole and Settignano, set in the olive-covered hills above Florence; Norcia, the ideal Umbrian setting for hikes in the Sibillini Mountains—they’re all on this magnificent hiker’s adventure!

 Ligurian Coast / Apuan Alps